Top Questions You Should Be Asking When Buying a Diamond

 • scintillation: the pattern produced by the diamond’s sparkle due to its internal reflections

-Fink's Exclusive Platinum ASHOKA® Diamond Halo Engagement Ring
+Platinum ASHOKA® Diamond Center Stone Engagement Ring

 Yellow Gold Round Diamond Bezel Set Bracelet

-Don’t be afraid to ask your jeweler to point out the differences in carat weight and cut by showing you a variety of options that are within your price range.
+When buying a diamond, don’t be afraid to ask your jeweler to point out the differences in carat weight and cut by showing you a variety of options that are within your price range.
 You may be pleasantly surprised by what the comparisons reveal.

 Additional Questions to Ask When Buying Diamonds